Thickshell pondsnail

-Stagnicola utahensis, common name the thickshell pondsnail, is a species of air-breathing freshwater snail, an aquatic pulmonate gastropod mollusk in the family Lymnaeidae, the pond snails.
+Ladislavella utahensis, common name the thickshell pondsnail, is a species of air-breathing freshwater snail, an aquatic pulmonate gastropod mollusc in the family Lymnaeidae, the pond snails.
 This species is endemic to Utah Lake in the United States.
-The last living snails were found in the 1930s.
+The last living snails were found in the early 1930s.

 Shell description

 The shell is globose, somewhat umbilicated and irregularly costate.
 The color of the shell is light horn and nearly pellucid.
 The spire is rather small and conical.
 The shell has from 4 to 4 and half convex whorls, that are somewhat flattened above, giving rather a shouldered appearance to the whorls.
 Whorls are rapidly increasing in size.
 The last whorl is inflated, with numerous rather marked transverse costae and minutely wrinkled.
 The suture is somewhat deep, regularly impressed.

 The aperture is elongately ovate, effuse, approaching patulous and pearly white within.
 The outer lip is simple and its margin is connected by a slight calcareous deposit.
 The columella is somewhat twisted, but straight in front.

-The average width of the shell of Stagnicola utahensis is 7.10 mm.
+The average width of the shell of Ladislavella utahensis is 7.10 mm.
 The average height of the shell is 13.40 mm.
 The maximum width of the shell is 8.88 mm.
 The height of the shell is 16.82 mm.
 The width of the aperture is 5.90 mm.
 The height of the apeture is 9.00 mm.